eightbitjim/spaceship-minus-one/README.md

 # viccy-spaceship
-A game for the Commodore Vic 20.
-Still working on on, it it's just about playable.
+A very minimal game for the Commodore Vic 20.
+Still working on it, but it's just about playable.
 The only control is pressing space!

+Design goal: write a fairly minimalist game to run on an unexpanded 3K Vic-20, to load off cassette.
+Focus on making a simple, playable game.

 ![screenshot](/screenshot.jpg)